 To identify possible topical clusters, the Louvain modularity maximization method \cite{louvain} was applied to the keyword association network, which resulted in four communities (Fig.~\ref{fig:communities}).
 Detailed inspection of the topics (nodes) categorized in each community resulted in the following labeling as possible interpretations: \begin{description} \item[Orange] Nonlinear dynamics \item[Yellow] Computational modeling \item[Purple] Biological/ecological/evolutionary/learning/social systems \item[Green] Networks and systems \end{description} These communities may partly reflect the existing traditional disciplinary structure, such as physics/engineering (orange), computer/computational sciences (yellow), mathematical sciences (green), and other more application-oriented fields (purple).

-However, note that these community labels are no more than just to aid the visibility and organization of the diagram, and they are in fact heavily intertwined with each other if the entire keyword association network is visualized using a conventional network layout algorithm (Fig.~\ref{fig:network}).
+However, note that these community labels are no more than just to aid the visibility and organization of the diagram, and they are in fact heavily intertwined with each other if the entire keyword association network is visualized using a conventional network layout algorithm, which does not show any immediately visible community structure (Fig.~\ref{fig:network}).
 In this entire network visualization, the keywords that form the conceptual core of complex systems naturally come at the center, such as ``complexity'', ``emergence'', ``self-organization'', ``information'', ``structure'', and ``patterns'', even though some of them may not have gained a high relevance score in the literature.
 The broad range of different topical areas spread from the central core, covering biology, engineering, mathematics, physics, philosophy and others.
 Readers are encouraged to zoom into this diagram to explore the details and how the topics are placed relative to others in this new keyword diagram.